MoSpec/mo-spec/README.md

 **Spec Core** would typically be composed of:

 - Spec Config
-- Spec Collector
-- Spec Runner
+- Spec Runner (delegated to mo-test)

 **Config** is where you can set the configs that affect ALL specs.
 Good examples would be: environment vars, some bootstrap config, strategies for cleaning up data, enable/disable extensions and it's configs, etc.

-**Collector** this is where you set the paths to all the files you want to import and to run the "spec" against.
-Its only function is to collect files/modules and deliver it as an array to Spec Runner.

 **Runner** is the executable that is being called and that actually runs all the specs.
-It starts by "bootstraping" with the config file, then asks the spec collector for an array of specs and runs each of them.
-It also collects data of how many were success, failed or skipped and presents a summary at the end.
-This file will be buried in the Lib and is not meant to be modified by the user.
+It is using the package mo-dev/mo-test underneath the hood.
+The package collects all files ending in *.test.mo, it executes them with wasmtime testmode and then runs each test.
+It collects data of how many were success, failed or skipped and presents a summary at the end.

 ---